-I have been working with clients with digestive health issues for over 10 years…but eight years ago, I discovered firsthand what it was like to struggle with my gut.
-I had recently given birth to my first child, who had come early so I had to deliver him while on a penicillin drip.
+I have been working with clients on their digestive health issues for over 10 years.
+And even though I’m a registered dietitian, eight years ago, I discovered firsthand what it was like to struggle with my gut.
+I had recently given birth to my first child, who had come early, so I had to deliver him while on a penicillin drip.
 Sleepless nights and the stress of adjusting to motherhood followed and all of a sudden, I was in excruciating pain.

 Which is why, although I still strongly recommend a low FODMAP protocol for those looking to get their gut health back under control initially, I want people to go another route long term.

 As someone interested in gut health nutrition who follows a plant-based diet of foods rich in fibre, the idea of going without generous amounts of legumes or having to cherry-pick my produce also doesn’t appeal to me.
 Nor does easing symptoms now at the expensive of my long term gut health.

 No matter what the gold standard therapy is, if it doesn’t fit your ideal of how you want to eat, there has to be another way.
 And for me, there is.
 I have created a lifestyle that helps give me the latitude to live how I want to live without irritable bowel symptoms getting in the way.
 And trust me, I even wrote an entire cookbook on the issue!

 Here are some of the strategies that have been most powerful for me: